 Not only will games look better, they could be bigger.
 In an interview with PCGamesN, Samsung revealed that it's talking with Microsoft and pushing the gaming behemoth to adopt ultrawide support for the Xbox Series X. Nothing has been confirmed as of yet, though.

 The Xbox Series X will make good use of having an SSD – a 'Quick Resume' feature for the console will let you "almost instantly" continue with multiple games, without the need to sit through load screens.

 Microsoft also aims to improve latency through features such as Auto Low Latency Mode (ALLM) and Variable Refresh Rate (VRR).
-According to Microsoft, "ALLM allows Xbox One and Xbox Series X to automatically set the connected display to its lowest latency mode".
+According to Microsoft, "ALLM allows Xbox One, Xbox Series S and Xbox Series X to automatically set the connected display to its lowest latency mode".
 While "VRR synchronizes the display’s refresh rate to the game’s frame rate, maintaining smooth visuals without tearing".
 These features aim to minimize lag and make gaming more responsive.

 However, don't expect video to do the Xbox Series X's power justice.
 Xbox boss Phil Spencer believes that it’s been challenging to demonstrate just how much of a leap Xbox Series X will be over Xbox One, as faster and more stable frame rates aren’t something that really comes across in videos.

 "One of the things I've talked about publicly ... but it's hard to come across, is the way it feels to play games on a box where frame rates are higher, frame rates are more stable," Spencer explained.
 "The fluidity of it, showing that in video form, is just impossible.
 How do you show how something feels?"